mderevyankoaqa/jmeter-influxdb2-listener-plugin/README.md

 ## Important notes
 The plugin allows 5 errors happened one by one, then plugin will stop importing the results after that!
 See details in the logs.
 Counter will be refreshed at least you have 4 fails.
 This is protection to avoid OOM error.
+The option can be configured in the settings (the key name is `influxDBThresholdError` see the [Plugin configuration](https://github.com/mderevyankoaqa/jmeter-influxdb2-listener-plugin/tree/main#plugin-configuration) for the details).
+You need to be careful with that option and know the hardware resources to store data in the memory.

 Pleas monitor the elapsed time of the data importing (see logs) to avoid issues with requests sending from JMeter.
 Pay attention on "Sending metrics performance tuning" chapter, see below.

 ## Compatibility